chainstack/docs/docs/tutorials/optimism/bridge-ether-from-ethereum-l1-to-optimism-l2-using-the-optimism-javascript-sdk.md

 OPTIMISM_GOERLI_CHAINSTACK="YOUR_CHAINSTACK_OPTIMISM_GOERLI_ENDPOINT"
 ```

-### Use the ethers library to create provider and wallet instances
+### Use the Ethers library to create provider and wallet instances

 Create an `index.js` file in your project's root directory.

-The first step is to import the required packages and create the global variables, so at the top of the file, paste the following:
+The first step is to import the required packages and create the global variables.
+To do that, at the top of the file, paste the following:

 ```js
 const ethers = require("ethers")